Henry Jones (actor): Early years

 Jones was born in New Jersey, and was raised in Philadelphia, Pennsylvania.
 He was the son of Helen (née Burk) and John Francis Xavier Jones.
 He was the grandson of Pennsylvania Representative Henry Burk, a German immigrant.
-Jones attended the Jesuit Saint Joseph's Preparatory School.
+Jones attended the St. Joseph's Preparatory School.

 Career

 Early in his career, he performed with the Hedgerow Theatre near Philadelphia.
 His first Broadway appearance was in Maurice Evans's 1938 Hamlet.
-During World War II, he served in the army and was cast in Irving Berlin's This is the Army.
+During World War II, he served in the Army and was cast in Irving Berlin's This is the Army.

 Jones is remembered for his role as handyman Leroy Jessup in the movie The Bad Seed (1956), a role he originated on Broadway.
 Other theater credits included My Sister Eileen, The Time of Your Life, They Knew What They Wanted, The Solid Gold Cadillac, and Sunrise at Campobello, for which he won the Tony Award for Best Performance by a Featured Actor in a Play, and the Outer Critics Circle Award for Performance in a Drama.
 His last Broadway role was in Advise and Consent in 1960–1961.

 Jones appeared in more than 180 films and television shows.
 His screen credits included The Girl Can't Help It with Jayne Mansfield, 3:10 to Yuma with Van Heflin, Will Success Spoil Rock Hunter? with Jayne Mansfield and Tony Randall, Alfred Hitchcock's Vertigo with James Stewart, Cash McCall with James Garner, The Bramble Bush with Richard Burton, Rascal with Bill Mumy, Butch Cassidy and the Sundance Kid with Paul Newman and Robert Redford, Dirty Dingus Magee with Frank Sinatra, Support Your Local Sheriff with James Garner and Walter Brennan, Support Your Local Gunfighter with James Garner, 9 to 5 with Dolly Parton and Lily Tomlin, and Arachnophobia with Jeff Daniels.

 On television, Jones' best-remembered role was as the title character's father-in-law in the 1970s sitcom Phyllis.
 Jones portrayed Jed McCoy on a 1961 episode of the sitcom The Real McCoys.
 He had a regular role on the drama Channing, with Jason Evers.